Rogengell/DLS-Compulsory-Logging-Api/README.md

 This image is a context diagram that illustrates the relationship between a monitoring user, a monitoring system, and any other system that might be monitored. wrong image!!!!!!!!!!!

 ![LVL1](https://github.com/Rogengell/DLS-Compulsory-Health-App-Api/blob/main/Diagrams/Level%201%20Monetoring%20System%20context%20diagram.png)

 ### **Level 2** :hammer:

+The diagram shows the relationships between these components and the data flow between them.
+For example, the monitoring user interacts with the monitoring web app, which in turn queries the monitoring database to retrieve monitoring data.
+The logging and tracing APIs collect data from the monitored systems and store it in the database.

 ![LVL2](https://github.com/Rogengell/DLS-Compulsory-Health-App-Api/blob/main/Diagrams/Level%202%20Container%20diagram%20Monetoring%20System.png)